paritosh921/crypto_alert/README.md

-Here's a detailed README file for your project:
+Sure, here's the detailed README file with appropriately sized images:

 ---